jongmani/instant-music/README.md

   $ git clone https://github.com/[your_github_handle]/instant-music.git
   ```

+3. To load the extension locally, go to chrome://extensions and turn on the developer mode.
+Click "Load unpacked extension" and choose the directory you cloned the repo to.
-3. If you find a bug, [post it as an issue](https://github.com/woniesong92/instant-music/issues/new).
+4. If you find a bug, [post it as an issue](https://github.com/woniesong92/instant-music/issues/new).
 You can work on any of the existing issues too.
-4. Fix the bug.
+5. Fix the bug.
 When you think you have fixed the bug, run manual tests until you are confident that your patch works.
 Then commit it and push it to your repo.

   ```sh
   $ git add .